gem/oq-engine/doc/adv-manual/risk-features.rst

 risk functions, then we will just remove the taxonomy mapping.
-This usage of the taxonomy mapping (use proxies for missing risk functions) is pretty useful, but there is also another usage which is even for interesting.
+This usage of the taxonomy mapping (use proxies for missing risk functions) is pretty useful, but there is also another usage which is even more interesting.

-Consider a situation where there are be doubts about the precise composition of the exposure.
-For instance we may know than in a given geographic region 20% of the building of type "Wood" are of "Wood Type A", 30% of "Wood Type B" and 50% of "Wood Type C", corresponding to different risk functions, but do not know building per building what it his precise taxonomy, so we just use a generic "Wood" taxonomy in the exposure.
+Consider a situation where there are doubts about the precise composition of the exposure.
+For instance we may know than in a given geographic region 20% of the building of type "Wood" are of "Wood Type A", 30% of "Wood Type B" and 50% of "Wood Type C", corresponding to different risk functions, but do not know building per building what it its precise taxonomy, so we just use a generic "Wood" taxonomy in the exposure.
 We may encode the weight information into a `taxonomy_mapping.csv` file like the following: